zyoohv/VGo/README.md

 ![效果图](src/pic/view_linux.png)

-##What do we need now ?
+##What do you should do for it ?

-*	finding a way to establish a more usefull 'Value Evaluate' algorithm, for example:
+*	finding a way to establish a more usefull and more swift 'Value Evaluate' algorithm

->	抽象成6 * 14维向量，进行分类学习。

->	缺点：没有对抗力度、走法不唯一

->	克服方式：和其他方法结合使用

-##其他
+*	update the struct of the 'MCTS Tree'

+*	all that can make VGo more powerful

+##Others

 *	More information in path "doc/", there may be something different ^.^